berlinrs/berline.rs/_posts/2026-07-02-rust-hack-and-learn.md

 At [19:00 CET](https://time.is/1900_02_Jul_2026_in_Berlin/UTC/Baltimore/London/Los_Angeles/New_York/Lagos/Sydney/Kuala_Lumpur/Kolkata?Rust__Hack%27n%27Learn) join [our Jitsi Video Chat](https://meet.jit.si/RustHackAndLearnBerlin).
 It works from the browser and uses your webcam and microphone over WebRTC.

-## Matrix instructions
+## Zulip and Matrix chat instructions

 See [Chat instructions](/chat/).

+## Community

 Rust is a language empowering everyone to build reliable and efficient software.

 Let's meet for open hacking and (co)-learning in our bi-weekly learning group!

 Everyone is welcome.
-Rusties of all skill levels meet and hack on cool Rust stuff.
+Rustaceans of all skill levels meet and hack on cool Rust stuff.

 - Never written a single line of Rust, but interested in the language?
 There will be people around to get you set up and going.
 - Already have a project?
 Just hack on it or find others interested in contributing.
 If you have something working, you can put it on the big screen and show everyone.